ngp66/Two-level-systems-with-PDMs/README.md

   <img src="https://github.com/user-attachments/assets/187d6f96-ed11-40df-8c27-d73929264e04" alt="field enhancement" width="400"/>       <img src="https://github.com/user-attachments/assets/0c4d1edb-52a6-4735-a9c7-f55b7ffd27ca" alt="rabi frequency" width="350"/>

 When arrays of TLS are positioned near the peak of the Rabi frequency vs distance plot, they can sustain coherence over the order of 0.01 ns.
-This allows for the TLS to be separated by a nanometer (or more), lifting some of the required experimental precision for such systems.
+This allows for a coherent response even when the TLS to be separated by a nanometer, lifting some of the required experimental precision for such systems.

 <img src="https://github.com/user-attachments/assets/75bb6162-2577-487d-ba42-8b280b7a246b" alt="evolution with PDM" width="800"/>